Skip to main content

 • Alternative veterans exemption

-• Available only on residential property of a veteran who has served during a designated time of war, or who has received an expeditionary medal.
+• Available only on residential property of a veteran who has served during a designated time of war, or a veteran who has received an expeditionary medal.

 • Check with your assessor or clerk to see whether the alternative veterans exemption is offered.